Skip to content

 ToolPurpose

-git_changed_filesList of changed files
+git_changed_filesList changed files between commits/branches or staged

-file_readRead file contents directly
+file_readRead file contents and targeted line ranges

-code_searchSearch for patterns/symbols
+code_searchripgrep-backed search for patterns/symbols

-project_docsRead README, AGENTS.md, CLAUDE.md
+project_docsRead README, AGENTS.md, CLAUDE.md, or compact context snapshot

-workspaceIris's persistent notes and task tracking
+workspaceIris's persistent notes and task tracking (main agent only)

-parallel_analyzeSpawn subagents for large changesets
+parallel_analyzeSpawn concurrent subagents for large changesets (main agent only)

 See: Tools Documentation